-Because occupations involving physical labor dominate the local economy, Mount Vernon is generally considered to be a blue-collar town.
-38.92% of the Mount Vernon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Mount Vernon is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Mount Vernon who work in office and administrative support (12.68%), management occupations (8.79%), and sales jobs (5.26%).
+Mount Vernon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Mount Vernon is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Mount Vernon who work in office and administrative support (14.04%), management occupations (9.21%), and sales jobs (8.02%).

 As is often the case in a small city, Mount Vernon doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Mount Vernon with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.37% of adults in Mount Vernon have a bachelor's degree or advanced degree.
+The citizens of Mount Vernon are slightly less educated than the national average of 21.84% for the average city or town: 16.21% of adults in Mount Vernon have a bachelor's degree or advanced degree

 The people who call Mount Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Vernon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mount Vernon include English, Irish, Dutch, and European.
+Important ancestries of people in Mount Vernon include German, English, Irish, French, and Italian.

 The most common language spoken in Mount Vernon is English.
-Other important languages spoken here include German and Chinese.
+Other important languages spoken here include Italian and Chinese.